dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 Here is the list of tools one can use to capture ETW traces:

-- `wpr.exe`: a command line recording tool, part of Windows 10 and Windows Performance Toolkit.
+- `WPR.exe`: a command line recording tool, part of Windows 10 and Windows Performance Toolkit.
 - `WPRUI.exe`: a simple UI for recording ETW data, part of Windows Performance Toolkit
 - `xperf`: a command line predecessor of wpr, part of Windows Performance Toolkit.
 - `PerfView`:[^3] a graphical recording and analysis tool with the main focus on .NET Applications.
 This is an open-source application developed by Microsoft.